vishgm/Automate-detection-of-emotions-using-ML/README.md

-#  Automate detection of different emotions from paragraphs and predict overall emotion Batch 01
+#  Automate detection of different emotions from paragraphs and predict overall emotion

 ## About this Repository:

-This project is a part of an Internship
+This project is part of an Internship

 ## Problem Statement:
 RIO-210: Automate detection of different emotions from paragraphs and predict overall emotion Batch 01